MyParcelCOM/docs/content/api/resources/users.md

 Meta            | Description
 --------------- | -----------
-shop_name       | Provide when you want to create a first shop for this new account. invitation_code | Provide when accepting an invite, this account will be linked to the inviter.
+shop_name       | Provide when you want to create a first shop for this new user. invitation_code | Provide when accepting an invite, this user will be linked to the inviter.